Read, write, think

-Lew Disbrow: Lew iis passionate about empowering students as writers, readers, and critical thinkers.
+Lew Disbrow: Lew is passionate about empowering students as writers, readers, and critical thinkers.
 Mr. Disbrow holds a B.A. in English as well as M.S. in Education and Literature, both from Cal State East Bay.
-Over the past 36 years, he has served Central and East County learners in the Antioch public schools as well as at Los Medanos Community College and Diablo Valley College.
-When not in the classroom, Mr. Disbrow divides his time between his family, friends, home projects, automotive restoration, reading, and long distance motorcycle touring.
+For over 40 years, he served Central and East County learners in the Antioch Antioch Unified School District as well as at Los Medanos College and Diablo Valley College.
+When not in the classroom, Mr. Disbrow divides his time between his family, friends, home projects, automotive restoration, music, reading, and travel.

-*JoAnn Siino Hobbs: JoAnn was born and raised in Pittsburg, and was in the first class to attend Los Medanos College in 1974.
+*JoAnn Siino Hobbs: JoAnn was born and raised in Pittsburg, and was in LMC's first class in 1974.
 After two years, she transferred to CSU, Chico to major in English and get a teaching credential.
-After graduation, she joined the Peace Corps and worked in Kenya for two years teaching English.When she left Kenya, she traveled through India, Nepal, Thailand, Hong Kong and China.
+After graduation, she joined the Peace Corps and worked in Kenya for two years teaching English at a boys' boarding school.When she left Kenya, she traveled through India, Nepal, Thailand, Hong Kong and China.
 She returned to school in 1984 to get her MA degree in English Composition from San Francisco State.
 She worked for eleven years at Antioch High School and has been teaching full time at LMC since 1996.
-In 2003 she was granted a sabbatical leave to obtain a TESOL certificate at CSU Hayward (now East Bay) so that she could teach ESL courses.
-She has been married to Dave Hobbs since 1986; their oldest son lives in Olympia Washington and younger son is finishing his senior year at Santa Clara University.
-Her family loves traveling, swimming, watching sports, eating local foods and going to the beach.
-She enjoys teaching, and meeting new students at the beginning of each semester.
+A teaching highlight was in 2013 when she participated in the CCCC District's Study Abroad program and taught Shakespeare, English Literature and Dramatic Literature in London for the fall semester.
+It was a "dream come true"!
+She has been married to Dave Hobbs since 1986 and their two sons live in Florida.
+Her family loves traveling, swimming, hiking, watching sports, eating local foods and going to the beach.
+She is Chair of the English Dept. and still enjoys teaching and working with students each semester.

 Dabney Lyons: A Bay Area native, Dabney has been teaching Composition at LMC for just over nine years and is back in school to get a degree in literature, so she knows how her students feel.
 She also believes that writing is a process, and as such, it's never really done -- it's just due.
 She tries to assign work that will help students to understand more about themselves, each other, and how we relate to the world around us, and she loves grammar -- especially the serial comma.
 (Can you spot the serial comma in this bio?)
 But don't worry!
 If you're going to learn grammar, she believes it should be as fun and painless as possible.
 And finally, Dabney enjoys baking and trying out new recipes.
 Students, she says, make great taste-testers.